thexerocouk/thexerocouk.github.io/_posts/2025-05-31-wireless-pivots.md

 You decide to open Wireshark on the same interface as our AP.

 The network is very very busy.
 You immediately notice a barrage of mDNS and LLMNR broadcast requests.
-So, the STA has a properly configured their inbound firewall, no is not blocking outbound traffic, this is how we win!
+So, the STA has a properly configured their inbound firewall, and is not blocking outbound traffic, this is how we win!

 If you have ever been on an internal penetration test before, you know exactly where this is going.
 Otherwise, come along for the ride.